Privacy Notice for Future Mole Valley Local Plan

 For the purposes of Future Mole Valley public consultations, you are the respondent and are the source of personal data about yourself.

-Personal information about you relating to you will not be collected from any other sources.
+Personal information relating to you will not be collected from any other sources.

 Recipients and categories of recipients of the personal data: